Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 1. Name **variables** using this scheme **templateScenarioResourceName** (e.g. simpleLinuxVMVNET, userRoutesNSG, elasticsearchPublicIP etc.) that describe the scenario rather.
 This ensures when a user browses all the resources in the Portal there aren't a bunch of resources with the same name (e.g. myVNET, myPublicIP, myNSG)

 1. Do not create a parameter for a **storage account name**.
 Storage account names need to be lower case and can't contain hyphens (-) in addition to other domain name restrictions.
 A storage account has a limit of 24 characters.
 They also need to be globally unique.
 To prevent any validation issue configure a variables (using the expression **uniqueString** and a static value **storage**).
-Storage accounts with a common prefix (uniquestring) will not get clustered on the same racks.
+Storage accounts with a common prefix (uniqueString) will not get clustered on the same racks.

  ```
  "variables": {
- 	"storageAccountName": "[concat(uniquestring(resourceGroup().id),'storage')]"
+ 	"storageAccountName": "[concat(uniqueString(resourceGroup().id),'storage')]"
  }
  ```